Art4/json-api-client/docs/objects-resource-collection.md

 ## Description

 The `Resource\Collection` represents [an array of resource objects, an array of resource identifier objects, or an empty array, for requests that target resource collections](http://jsonapi.org/format/#document-top-level).
-It implements the `Resource\ResourceInterface`.

 Property of:
 - [Document object](objects-document.md)